NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### List All Data Volumes

-The NetApp Data Science Toolkit can be used to retrieve a list of all existing data volumes as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to retrieve a list of all existing data volumes as part of any Python program or workflow.

 ##### Function Definition